-Equality for learner in sites for learning: classroom, laboratory and library...

-Equality for learner can be depicted as equality of treatment by teachers, classmates and principal in sites for learning: classrooms, laboratory and library.
-This refers to:
+Equality for learner in sites for learning: classroom, laboratory and library.

-o accepting and respecting learners as learners only in teaching situations by the teacher/s and principal and classmates.

-- o equality of learners irrespective of socio-cultural and economic background. - o accepting and respecting learners irrespective of their academic performance by the teacher/s and principal and classmates - o accepting and respecting learners with different potentials by the teacher/s and principal and classmates. - o appreciating different types of learners for their achievements, whether big or small by the teacher/s and principal and classmates.
+- Equality for learner can be depicted as equality of treatment by teachers, classmates and principal in sites for learning: classrooms, laboratory and library.
+This refers to: - accepting and respecting learners as learners only in teaching situations. - equality of learners irrespective of socio-cultural and economic background. - accepting and respecting learners irrespective of their academic performance. - accepting and respecting learners with different potentials.

 It can also be described as equality of opportunity in sites for learning: classrooms, laboratory and library.
-Equality of opportunity for learner can be visualized as:
+Equality of opportunity for learner can be visualized as equal access to learning opportunities.